-It doesn’t take preservative easily but is very good value for money.
+It doesn’t take preservatives easily but is very good value for money.

 Durable and easily machined, Red Grandis is a great timber for windows and doors.
-As a member of the Eucalyptus family it is very consistent in colour, appearance and like Red Meranti is resistant to insect attack and decay.
+As a member of the Eucalyptus family, it is very consistent in colour, and appearance and, like Red Meranti, is resistant to insect attack and decay.

 What wood is used for softwood windows?

 Accoya wood is the industry-leading timber choice for window frames.
-It is an engineered timber grown from sustainable sources, manufactured after 80 years of extensive research to come up with the perfect solution.
+It is engineered timber grown from sustainable sources, and manufactured after 80 years of extensive research to come up with the perfect solution.

 It is moderately resistant to decay but needs to be regularly painted to ensure optimum weather protection.
 This is a very common timber for windows, but due to its high demand and mass production, it makes it very prone to lower levels of quality.

 Douglas Fir is a premium grade softwood that is grown all around the world.
 It has been a very popular choice for many years due to its fantastic sound and heat insulation.